-- The UK government website – to find the up-to-date information on travel restrictions and advice.
-You should check the traffic light system before you book any travel.
+- The UK government website – to find up-to-date information on travel restrictions and advice.

-- UCAS website – has lots of information and you have the ability to talk to international students currently studying in the UK
+- UCAS website – has lots of information and offers you the chance to talk to international students currently studying in the UK.

 If you are applying as an international, non-UK, EU or EEA (European Economic Area) student, you should check the fees for your course and any support on your uni or college website.